isadoramariamendes/rshell/README.md

 `cd <path of the directory here>/rshell`

+4 - Type:

+`git checkout hw0`

-4 - Once you are in the right directory, just type
+5 - Once you are in the right directory, type:

 `$ make`

-After that, if you want to run the software, type:
+6 - If you want to run the software, type:

 `$ bin/rshell`